 In addition to writing workshops with host Irene Graham, you’ll enjoy guided walks and tours of the remote island — and even a pony trap ride!

-You’ll participate in workshops, writing sessions and parties — and also make land in three different Caribbean ports: Cozumel, Mexico; Georgetown, Grand Cayman; and Falmouth, Jamaica.
+You’ll participate in workshops, writing sessions and parties, network with an agent and editor — and also make land in three different Caribbean ports: Cozumel, Mexico; Georgetown, Grand Cayman; and Ochos Rios, Jamaica.

 Cost: $1,750 per person.

 For more than 50 years, creatives have traveled to this island outside of Savannah to seek inspiration.